scottgilmoredev/e-commerce-react/README.md

 Come on in!
 Shop till you drop.
 Sign up, sign in with Google, checkout.
 Do it all!
 You can feel good about Harry's Hoods.

-This project is a complete e-commerce web app built to learn the [React](https://reactjs.org/) JavaScript library.
+This project is a complete e-commerce Progressive Web App built to learn the [React](https://reactjs.org/) JavaScript library.

 ## Technologies used